DevExpress-Examples/asp-net-web-forms-popup-control-resize-popup-window-based-on-content-page-size/Readme.md

 }
 ```

-In the `OnContentLoaded` event handler, calculate the size of the content page within the iframe and specify the pop-up window's size based on a calculation.
+In the `OnContentLoaded` event handler, calculate the size of the content page within the iframe and specify the pop-up window's size based on this calculation.

 ```js
 function onContentLoaded(e, popup) {